-- Valgrind now contains python code that defines GDB memcheck front end monitor commands.
-See CORE CHANGES. - Performs checks for the use of realloc with a size of zero.
-This is non-portable and a source of errors.
-If memcheck detects such a usage it will generate an error - realloc() with size 0 - followed by the usual callstacks. - A switch has been added to allow this to be turned off: --show-realloc-size-zero=yes|no [yes] - \ Helgrind: - The option ---history-backtrace-size=<number> allows to configure the number of entries to record in the stack traces of "old" accesses.
+- A switch has been added to allow this to be turned off: - --show-realloc-size-zero=yes|no [yes] - \ Helgrind: - The option ---history-backtrace-size=<number> allows to configure the number of entries to record in the stack traces of "old" accesses.
 Previously, this number was hardcoded to 8. - Valgrind now contains python code that defines GDB helgrind front end monitor commands.
 See CORE CHANGES. - \ Cachegrind: - '--cache-sim=no' is now the default.
 The cache simulation is old and unlikely to match any real modern machine.
 This means only the 'Ir' event are gathered by default, but that is by far the most useful event. - 'cg\annotate', 'cg\diff', and 'cg\merge' have been rewritten in Python.
-As a result, they all have more flexible command line argument handling, e.g. supporting '--show-percs' and '--no-show-percs' forms as well as the existing '--show-percs=yes' and '--show-percs=no'. - 'cg\annotate' has some functional changes. - It's much faster, e.g. 3-4x on common cases. - It now supports diffing (with '--diff', '--mod-filename', and '--mod-funcname') and merging (by passing multiple data files). - It now provides more information at the file and function level.
+As a result, they all have more flexible command line argument handling, e.g. supporting '--show-percs' and '--no-show-percs' forms as well as the existing '--show-percs=yes' and '--show-percs=no'.

+- 'cg\annotate' has some functional changes. - It's much faster, e.g. 3-4x on common cases. - It now supports diffing (with '--diff', '--mod-filename', and '--mod-funcname') and merging (by passing multiple data files). - It now provides more information at the file and function level.
 There are now "File:function" and "Function:file" sections.
-These are very useful for programs that use inlining a lot. - Support for user-annotated files and the '-I'/'--include' option has been removed, because it was of little use and blocked other improvements. - The '--auto' option is renamed '--annotate', though the old '--auto=yes'/'--auto=no' forms are still supported. - 'cg\diff' and 'cg\merge' are now deprecated, because 'cg\annotate' now does a better job of diffing and merging. - The Cachegrind output file format has changed very slightly, but in ways nobody is likely to notice. - \ Callgrind: - Valgrind now contains python code that defines GDB callgrind front end monitor commands.
-See CORE CHANGES. - \ Massif: - Valgrind now contains python code that defines GDB massif front end monitor commands.
-See CORE CHANGES.
+These are very useful for programs that use inlining a lot. - Support for user-annotated files and the '-s'/'--include' option has been removed, because it was of little use and blocked other improvements. - The '--auto' option is renamed '--annotate', though the old '--auto=yes'/'--auto=no' forms are still supported. - 'cg\diff' and 'cg\merge' are now deprecated, because 'cg\annotate' now does a better job of diffing and merging. - The Cachegrind output file format has changed very slightly, but in ways nobody is likely to notice.